Northern Colorado Regional Airport: Past and future airline service

-From the mid-1970s through the early 1980s, Fort Collins received service by small commuter airlines providing shuttle flights to Denver.
-There was then no service from about 1985 through 1990.
-From 1990 through 1993, the airport was served by Continental Express on behalf of Continental Airlines and from 1992 through 1997 by United Express on behalf of United Airlines.
+From the mid-1970s through the early 1980s, Fort Collins received service by small commuter airlines including Air US and Air Link providing shuttle flights to Denver.
+Service was operated through an old airfield three miles east of downtown Fort Collins.
+There was then no service from 1982 through 1990.
+Service to FNL then began by Continental Express on behalf of Continental Airlines from 1990 through 1993 and by United Express on behalf of United Airlines from 1992 through 1997.
 Both carriers operated shuttle flights to Denver using mainly Beechcraft 1900 aircraft.
 Continental Express also used larger ATR 42 aircraft.

 The airport was then served by Allegiant Air from 2003 until October 2012.
-In August, 2012, the airline e-mailed airport officials revealing that operations would end.
+In August 2012, the airline e-mailed airport officials revealing that operations would end.
 The airline said it was due to an "internal business decision" to airport officials for a period of several months.
-In late September 2012, at a Texas airline conference, Allegiant CEO Maurice Gallagher told a reporter from Las Vegas, Nevada, that the airline left because the airport had no control tower.
+In late September 2012, at a Texas airline conference, Allegiant CEO Maurice Gallagher told a reporter from Las Vegas, Nevada that the airline left because the airport had no control tower.
 Since then, the airline has not elaborated on that issue.
 Allegiant Air previously operated McDonnell Douglas MD-80 jetliners into Loveland with nonstop service to and from Las Vegas and Phoenix/Mesa Gateway Airport.